xmamalou/xmamalou/README.md

 I am:
 - Knowledgeable in Haskell, C, C++, Bash and LaTeX.
 I also have tidbits of C# knowledge, which I find fun.
 Also knowledgeable in Python, but I am not a fan.
-- A physics undergrad and math enthusiast
+- Math enthusiast; Knowledgeable in physics
 - Interested in low level, parallel and functional programming, in GPU programming, in computer graphics and numerical analysis
 - Professionally unprofessional
 - Also known as Mantis